marzooqy/Preferences/README.md

-# Preferences (untested)
+# Preferences
-This module wraps SharedPreferences and SharedPreferences.editor in one class. `apply` is called automatically by `put` methods.
+(not tested) This module wraps SharedPreferences and SharedPreferences.editor in one class. `apply` is called automatically by `put` methods.